govardhan-ks/ch-widget-sdk/packages/angular/README.md

 When your widget runs inside an iframe, the SDK automatically uses Penpal for parent-child communication. **No additional setup required.**

 ### Web Component Integration
-When running as a standalone web component, the SDK uses DOM events for communication. **You must provide a DOM element** that will handle the custom events (`widget-request` and `widget-response`).
+When running as a standalone web component, the SDK automatically detects the web component and uses DOM events for communication. **No additional setup required.**

+**Automatic Detection**: The SDK automatically detects web components by:
+- Finding custom elements with hyphenated tag names (e.g., `<my-widget>`)
+- Using the current script context to locate the web component
+- Generating unique IDs for each widget instance

 ## Usage